whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/00-getting-started/00-00-co-lab-syllabus.md

 - This course is a combination of studio work as well as lecture, group dialogue, critiques etc.
 - Projects will sometimes have in-progress reviews in addition to critiques when the projects are finished.
 The instructor as well as students participate in the critiques and is part of the studio learning experience and a big part of the course.
 - Students must avoid behavior that disrupts the learning process.

+### Course Outline

+The entire course then has a very simple progression:

+#### WEEKS 1–3

+Students can get something through a digital fabrication pipeline.

+#### WEEKS 4–9

+Students can get something through a virtual-production pipeline together.

+#### WEEKS 10–16

+Students can respond to somebody else's needs, manage a production, solve problems and deliver finished collaborative work.

 ## Course Schedule & Requirements\*